HOW WE WORK TOGETHER

 I quote realistic windows and stick to them.

-When I quote 3-4 weeks for Lite or 6-8 weeks for Pro, that's the real timeline based on my capacity and your content delivery.
+When I quote 21 days for the Build, that's the real timeline based on my capacity and your content delivery.
 If something slips — usually because content arrives late or a surprise technical issue eats a Tuesday — I tell you the same week, not the day before launch.
-The Loom updates make this visible.
+The weekly updates make this visible.
 No "we're on track" when we're not.

 Direct access to me.